 Mix on medium speed using the dough hook and adjust with flour if necessary to make a soft, pliable dough that is tacky but not sticky.

 Let the dough ferment at room temperature for 3-4 hours, depending on the temperature in your kitchen.
 If it’s warm, it may only take 2-3 hours.
-Stretch and fold the dough after the 1st, 2nd and 3rd hour, then let it rest the final hour.
+Stretch and fold the dough after the 1st, 2nd, and 3rd hour, then let it rest for the final hour.

 Shaping the Couronne (refer to photo tutorial at the end of the post)